martincostello/update-dotnet-sdk/README.md

 ### Advanced Example Workflow

-Below is an example of a full GitHub Actions workflow to automate .NET SDK updates that will also use the [dotnet-outdated](https://github.com/dotnet-outdated/dotnet-outdated) .NET Global Tool to update any NuGet packages for the current .NET SDK release channel that are available from NuGet.org if the .NET SDK is updated.
+Below is an example of a full GitHub Actions workflow to automate .NET SDK updates that will also use the [dotnet-outdated][dotnet-outdated] .NET Global Tool to update any NuGet packages for the current .NET SDK release channel that are available from NuGet.org if the .NET SDK is updated.

-This action leverages a [GitHub reusable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows) that is included in this repository, which can be found [here](https://github.com/martincostello/update-dotnet-sdk/blob/main/.github/workflows/update-dotnet-sdk.yml).
+This action leverages a [GitHub reusable workflow][reusable-workflow-docs] that is included in this repository, which can be found [here][reusable-workflow].

 ```yaml
 name: update-dotnet-sdk